gregpedis/Dotnet6-doc/README.md

 ### LINQ Optimizations [(devblog)](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/#linq)

-Nothing much to not here, LINQ is faster since they moved sorting algorithms from the CoreCLR layer to Managed Code.
+Nothing much to see here, LINQ is faster since they moved sorting algorithms from the CoreCLR layer to Managed Code.
 `OrderBy`, sometimes `SkipLast` and some `IEnumerator` performance changes.

 **Usecases**: speed, memory.